build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ---
 title: Solving Problems You Can't See - Using AWS X-Ray and CloudWatch for user-level observability in your serverless microservices applications
-description: Learn how to use AWS X-Ray to trace and observe your user interactions in a serverless microservices application built on AWS.
+description: Observe users in serverless microservices applications built on AWS.
 tags:
 - aws-x-ray
 - cloudwatch